mkdoc/mkdoc/doc/cli/mk.md

 # Description

 Runs tasks defined in a task file.
-Searches for `mkdoc.js` in the current directory or parent directory and executes the tasks specified on the command line.
+Searches for `mkdoc.js` in the current directory (or parent directories) and executes the specified tasks.

 # Options